TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

    </tr>
    <tr>
    <td>JOB_SUBMIT_TIME</td>
-   <td>The time when the job was submitted to Agave for execution by the user in ISO8601 format.</td>
+   <td>The time when the job was submitted to Tapis (Agave) for execution by the user in ISO8601 format.</td>
    </tr>
    <tr>
    <td>JOB_ARCHIVE_PATH</td>